The Coat of Arms of the Navy Supply Corps. Graphic courtesy Navy Supply Corps.

 [Reprinted from the Navy Supply Corps Newsletter, February 1970]

-The origin of the Supply Corps can be traced to 23 February 1795.
-That date is significant in that it marks the first endeavor at military procurement.
+The origin of the Supply Corps can be traced to February 1795.
+It is significant in that it marks the first endeavor at military procurement.

 The creation of the Office of Purveyor of Public Supplies, the first federal purchasing service, under the Secretary of the Treasury, was the realization of a five-year crusade by the treasurer, Alexander Hamilton, for treasury control over all federal procurement.